 What should I do if a warrant is issued for my arrest?

 Contacting a lawyer as soon as possible after you become aware that you are a wanted fugitive in Las Vegas is absolutely critical.
+If you are out on bail and you skip your court date it would be wise to contact the Las Vegas Bail Bonds company that bailed you out.
 A judge typically looks more favorably upon a defendant that voluntarily turns themselves in and files the appropriate motions.
 A lawyer can advise you on the best course of action, which may or may not involve turning yourself in as well as helping ensure that you file all the proper motions.

 What is a Bounty Hunter?